AmanoTeam/obggcc/README.md

 It works!
 ```

-The reason for the build to succeed this time is that `OBGGCC_WANTS_SYSTEM_LIBRARIES` changes the default cross-compilation behavior so that system directories of the host machine get included in both the library and header location search lists of the cross-compiler.
+The reason for the build to succeed this time is that `OBGGCC_SYSTEM_LIBRARIES` changes the default cross-compilation behavior so that system directories of the host machine get included in both the library and header location search lists of the cross-compiler.

 Essentially, it: